15 easy tips for eating out

 3. Be the first to order

-You might start out with good intentions, but by the time everyone around you has ordered, the devil of fried food and creamy desserts that are sitting on your shoulder may have got the better of you.
+You might start out with good intentions, but by the time everyone around you has ordered, fried food and creamy desserts may get the better of you.
 “It’s all too easy to be swayed by what other people are doing,” says GP Dr David Ross-Smith.
 So stay on the safe side by ordering first.
-And then block your ears.

 4. Google the menu

-Whether you’re in charge of the restaurant choice or not, log on to the website before you go to check out what’s on offer.
+Whether you’re in charge of the restaurant choice or not, check out the website before you go to check out what’s on offer.
 “Any research you do is going to give you a head start on making healthy choices,” says Dr Ross-Smith.
 “It’s far better to do some homework than deciding when you’re hungry and under pressure to place your order.”

 5. Eat a rainbow of colours